-All of our drug candidates are either in preclinical development or have only recently entered clinical development, and their risk of failure is high.
+All of our drug candidates either recently entered clinical development or are still in preclinical development, and their risk of failure is high.
 We are unable to predict when or if any of our drug candidates will prove effective or safe in humans or will receive marketing approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any drug candidate, we must conduct extensive clinical trials to demonstrate the safety and efficacy of our drug candidates in humans.
 Before we can commence clinical trials for a drug candidate, we must complete extensive preclinical testing and studies that support our planned INDs in the United States or similar applications in other jurisdictions.
 We cannot be certain of the timely completion or outcome of our preclinical testing and studies and cannot predict if the FDA or similar regulatory authorities outside the United States will accept our proposed clinical programs or if the outcome of our preclinical testing and studies ultimately will support the further development of our programs.
-For example, the FDA has notified us that the IND for our planned Phase 1 trial of DeTIL-0255 was placed on clinical hold pending receipt of additional chemistry, manufacturing and controls (CMC) information relating to a reagent used in the drug candidate's manufacturing process.
-We have submitted our complete response letter to the FDA regarding this CMC matter and currently expect to be in a position to initiate our Phase 1 trial of DeTIL-0255 trial may be delayed.

 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to the outcome.
 A failure of one or more clinical trials can occur at any stage of testing.
 Clinical trials may produce negative or inconclusive results, and we or any future collaborators may decide, or regulators may require us, to conduct additional clinical trials or preclinical studies.
 We will be required to demonstrate with substantial evidence through adequate and well-controlled clinical trials that our drug candidates are safe and effective for use in treating specific conditions in order to obtain marketing approvals for their commercial sale.
-Success in preclinical studies and early-stage clinical trials does not mean that future larger registration clinical trials will be successful because drug candidates in later-stage clinical trials may fail to demonstrate safety and efficacy to the satisfaction of the FDA and non-U.S. regulatory authorities despite having progressed through preclinical studies and early-stage clinical trials.
+Success in preclinical studies and early-stage clinical trials does not mean that any future larger registration clinical trials will be successful because drug candidates in later-stage clinical trials may fail to demonstrate safety and efficacy to the satisfaction of the FDA and non-U.S. regulatory authorities despite having progressed through preclinical studies and early-stage clinical trials.
 Drug candidates that have shown promising results in preclinical studies and early-stage clinical trials may still suffer significant setbacks in subsequent registration clinical trials.
 Additionally, the outcome of preclinical studies and early-stage clinical trials may not be predictive of the success of later-stage clinical trials.